-Winter Weather Travel Advisory (Pukaskwa Park – Wawa)
+Winter weather travel advisory (Pukaskwa Park – Wawa)

 Discussion:

-Lake effect snow, along with possible snow squalls, is expected to continue this morning and persist through this afternoon for areas north and east of Lake Superior.
-The heaviest snow bands are expected to weaken by this afternoon; however, flurries are expected to continue through Saturday morning.
+Heavy bursts of snow will continue to affect the region tonight.
+Sudden reduction in visibilities are expected.

 Motorists should expect hazardous winter driving conditions and adjust travel plans accordingly.
-Poor weather conditions may contribute to transportation delays.
 If visibility is reduced while driving, turn on your lights and maintain a safe following distance.
-Surfaces such as highways, roads, walkways and parking lots may become difficult to navigate due to accumulating snow.
+Visibility may be suddenly reduced at times in heavy snow.
 Road closures are possible.

 Please continue to monitor alerts and forecasts issued by Environment Canada.
 To report severe weather, send an email to [email protected] or tweet reports using #ONStorm.